Table of Contents

 - Select Clear Rules from Entire Sheet

-- If multiple sheets adopts the rule, repeat the steps to clear them all
+- If multiple sheets adopt the rule, repeat the steps to clear them all

 Step 4.
 Remove Calculations and Formulas